maxoly/PulsarKit/README.md

 [![LICENSE](http://img.shields.io/badge/License-MIT-lightgrey.svg)](/LICENSE)
 [![Twitter](https://img.shields.io/badge/twitter-@maxoly-blue.svg?style=flat)](http://twitter.com/maxoly)

-## Description
+## What is PulsarKit?
-PulsarKit is a set of class that provides all the methods required to display a `UITableView` or a `UICollectionView`, including row count, returning a cell view for each row, handling row selection and many other great features.
+PulsarKit is a simple and beautiful wrapper around the official UICollectionView API written in pure Swift.
+PulsarKit is a library that lets you populate and update collection views simply using your models.

-This framework is inspire by [Lighter view controllers](http://objc.io/issues/1-view-controllers/lighter-view-controllers/) and UITableViewSource and UICollectionViewSource in [Xamarin Platform](https://developer.xamarin.com/guides/ios/user_interface/tables/part_1_-_table_parts_and_functionality/).
+This framework is lightly inspire by [Lighter view controllers](http://objc.io/issues/1-view-controllers/lighter-view-controllers/) and UITableViewSource and UICollectionViewSource in [Xamarin Platform](https://developer.xamarin.com/guides/ios/user_interface/tables/part_1_-_table_parts_and_functionality/).

 ## Features Highlights

 ## Requirements